Sudan Uprising : Let us not forget the women

 For the past four months, the Sudanese people have been rising up in unprecedented numbers against President Omar al-Bashir government, demonstrating peacefully for regime change after 30 years of autocratic rule.
 Women in Sudan have been in the lead of these protests, spearheading dissent at great personal risk to call for greater civil rights and an end to pervasive gender discrimination.

-We have been advised by contacts in the country that in the lead up to President’s Bashir’s exit,there were numerous cases of sexual harassment of women by law enforcement agencies with at least 11 rapes being reported as having happened in the context of the demonstrations.
-It appears that women and women rights activists were deliberately targeted, detained and arrested during this period.
+We have been advised by contacts in the country that in the lead up to President Bashir’s exit, there were numerous cases of sexual harassment of women by law enforcement agencies with at least 11 rapes being reported as having happened in the context of the demonstrations.
+It appears that women and women rights activists were deliberately targeted, detained, and arrested during this period.

 We are calling upon the new transitional government to :

-- Respect and fulfil Sudan’s obligations under the International Covenant on Civil and Political Rights and the African Charter on Human and Peoples Rights to which it is a party and which calls for civil and political freedom of its citizens.
+- Respect and fulfill Sudan’s obligations under the International Covenant on Civil and Political Rights and the African Charter on Human and Peoples Rights to which it is a party and which calls for the civil and political freedom of its citizens.